JeremyNevill/firework-ng/README.md

 firework-ng
 ===========

+Please note this project has been superceded by a Meteor version located at (https://github.com/JeremyNevill/firework)[https://github.com/JeremyNevill/firework]

+***

 [firework-ng](https://github.com/JeremyNevill/firework-ng) is a micrologging web app with Microsoft Azure back end and part of the [Firework](https://github.com/JeremyNevill/firework) Open Source micrologging framework.
 Micrologging is what we're calling..
 'concise log items that mean something, can be can be read by humans, and parsed by computers.'